devleaks/divelog/README.md

   * the dive depth is about the same (within a reasonable depth difference),
   * the duration of the dive is about the same (within a reasonable duration difference),

-they are said to be the _same dive_ and are linked together.
+they are said to be the _same dive_ (recorded by two buddies) and are linked together.

 ```php
 add_entity_relationship($divelog_GUID, "divelog_same_dive", $album_GUID)